mennooo/orclapex-requirejs/docs/modules.md

 - apex.util
 - apex.widget

-In this project we'll build our own:
+In this project we'll build our own using RequireJS:

 - demo.message

+There are other ways to create JavaScript modules but RequireJS removes the hassle with tracking dependencies between modules.
+The order of loading the modules (which are JavaScript files) is no longer relevant.

-### First module
+## First module

 Wrapping everything into define().

 You can set your module dependencies there.

+## Attaching the library to the global scope

-### Setting require.config
+## Setting require.config

 Do not change the BasePath: this will break JET charts.
+You can have only one active BasePath in your application.

 Instead, get the current path of your main script and use that to load the depending modules.